 - (9) Services in Head Writer's Absence.
 A writer who is assigned or employed to perform in the head writer's absence those services ordinarily performed by the head writer, other than the writing of breakdowns and long-term story projections, shall be compensated for such services at not less than fifteen percent (15%) of the weekly aggregate minimum for each weekly unit on which such services are rendered.
 Such compensation shall not be subject to rerun or foreign telecast compensation pursuant to Article 15 or subparagraph 5.a.(11) below. - (10) Sample Writing.
 A person may prepare a sample breakdown or script for purposes of determining such person's suitability for employment as a writer on a non-prime time serial.
-When the Company requests a writer who meets the definition of "professional writer," as applied to daytime serials, to write a sample breakdown or script, it will pay to such professional writer for such sample breakdown or script fifty percent (50%) of the applicable minimum breakdown or script fee; however, when such writer has previously been entitled to receive credit as a writer on a non-prime time serial, the Company will pay to such writer for such sample breakdown or script seventy-five percent (75%) of the applicable minimum breakdown or script fee.
-Upon payment of the applicable minimum breakdown or script fee, or the balance thereof, to such writer, the Company may produce a script based upon a sample breakdown or in the case of a sample script, such script.
+When the Company requests a writer who meets the definition of "professional writer," as applied to daytime serials, to write a sample breakdown or script, it will pay to such professional writer for such sample breakdown or script fifty percent (50%) of the applicable minimum breakdown or script fee; however, when such

-21For a writer of breakdowns for a sixty (60) minute serial employed for a thirteen (13) week cycle, the Company shall contribute, in addition to the amount required under Article 17, an amount, if needed, which will entitle such writer to a full year of health coverage.
+&lt;sup>3 For a writer of breakdowns for a sixty (60) minute serial employed for a thirteen (13) week cycle, the Company shall contribute, in addition to the amount required under Article 17, an amount, if needed, which will entitle such writer to a full year of health coverage.
 In no event shall the Company be required to make such additional contributions if such writer is otherwise eligible for a full year of health coverage.